Midwife in the Tire Swing

 “Hello, Sarah,” said Samantha.
 “I have good intentions.”

-“The road to hell, etc., etc.” Philomena gave Sarah a knowing look and elbowed her out the door.
-Samantha and Cat studied one another as Philomena closed the door behind them.
+“The road to hell, etc., etc.” Philomena gave Sarah a knowing look and elbowed her out into the hallway.
+Samantha and Cat studied one another as Philomena closed the door.

 “Hobart.
 Samantha Cherry Hobart,” said Samantha.
 She held out her hand.
 “Everyone says how crazy you are so I thought I’d check you out.
 They say that about me, too.
 But then I am crazy.
 I have a baby.”